brad-cannell/pathfinder/README.md

 Maybe it works using (partly) a network diagram where the root node is the project root, the other nodes are files (color coded by type, I.e., data manipulation or analysis or presentation) and the edges are data (files, but maybe other data too).

-Hovering over the nodes and edges shows ploty-style metadata.
+Hovering over the nodes and edges shows plotly-style metadata.

 Shiny app would be viewable offline, but still hide the code from the user and allow for arbitrary notes.
 But, it isn’t viewable on a GitHub repo.
-However, as long as it’s just metadata, I can probably link the the shiny app hosted on shiny apps.io from Github
+However, as long as it’s just metadata, I can probably link the shiny app hosted on shiny apps.io from Github

 Use Github API to reflect project issues